Special reception needs of vulnerable groups

 No system for early identification of victims of torture or other forms of ill-treatment by competent authorities and professionals has yet been developed.
 According to the LITP, applicants who need special reception and/or procedural guarantees, especially victims of torture, rape or other serious forms of psychological, physical or sexual violence, shall be provided with the appropriate health care related to their specific condition or the consequences resulting from the mentioned acts.[22]

 The system for addressing the consequences of torture among applicants was not established in practice for years and there was a lack of clarity on who can get treatment and under which conditions, and who should provide such treatments.
-However in 2020, the Ordinance on health care standards for applicants for international protection and foreigners under temporary protection entered into force regulating, amongst other, also the scope of health care for vulnerable groups.[23]
-This is discussed in detail in Health Care.
+However in 2020, the Ordinance on health care standards for applicants for international protection and foreigners under temporary protection entered into force regulating, amongst other, also the scope of health care for vulnerable groups.[24]
+This is discussed in detail in the section on Health Care.

 Standard Operational Procedure in Cases of Sexual and Gender-Based Violence in the Reception Centres for Applicants of International Protection entered into force in 2021.